0xQRx/godigger/README.md

 ## Requirements
 - Go 1.17+
 - Environment variable `VIRUSTOTAL_API_KEY` must be set to use VirusTotal
+- Environment variable `URLSCAN_API_KEY` must be set to use URLScan

 ## Installation
 Clone the repository and build the binary: